dmyma/iOS-interview/README.md

 3 ABS - provides an interface for creating families of related or depended objects without specifying heir concrete classes 4 Builder - separates the construction of a complex object from its representation so the same construction process can create different representations
 5 Prototype - specify the kinds of objects to create using a prototypical instance, and creating new object by copying this prototype

+6 Adapter - provides a link between two otherwise incompatible types by wrapping the "adaptee" with a class that supports the interface required by the client.
+7 Bridge - separates the abstract elements of a class from the implementation details, providing the means to replace the implementation details without modifying the abstraction.
+Facade - define a simplified interface to a more complex system(API) Flyweight - minimizes memory usage or computational expenses by sharing as much as possible with other similar objects.
+Proxy - provide a surrogate or placeholder object, which reference an underlying object.( virtual - load objects on demand, protection - restricting access)
+Template Method - The Template Pattern is used when two or more implementations of an algorithm exist.
+The template is defined and then built upon with further variations.
+Use this method when most (or all) subclasses need to implement the same behavior.
+Traditionally, this would be accomplished with abstract classes and protected methods (as in Java).
+However in Swift, because abstract classes don't exist (yet - maybe someday), we need to accomplish the behavior using interface delegation.(N:  Define the skeleton of an  algorithm in an operation, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing  the algorithm's structure.  )
+Observer - allows an object to publish changes to its state.
+Other objects subscribe to be immediately notified of any changes.
+Decorator - extends or alters the functionality of objects at run- time by wrapping them in an object of a decorator class.
+This provides a flexible alternative to using inheritance to modify behaviour.(coffee)

+Chain of Responsibility -  processes varied requests, each of which may be dealt with by a different handler.
+Strategy - creates an interchangeable family of algorithms from which the required process is chosen at run-time.
+State
+Memento (Originator, caretaker) captures the current state of an object and store it in such a manner that it can be restored at a later time without breaking the rules of encapsulation.

+18  Visitor
+19 Command
+20 Composite
+21 Mediator reduces coupling between classes that communicate with each other.
+Instead of classes communicating directly, and thus requiring knowledge of their implementation, the classes send messages via a mediator object.
+22 Interpreter
+23 Iterator

 6 Proxy
 7 Façade